About Black + White Photography

 Photography allows young artists to develop their own image of the world using black and white film and 35mm cameras.
 Our young photographers use Rayko Photo Center’s professional darkroom to develop and print their work.
 They learn the basics in Level I and hone their own artistic vision in Level II.
 Our young photographers have participated in the American Teenager Project, publishing their portraits with teens from around the country.
 They have exhibited and sold their work at Rayko Photo Center, the Children’s Creativity Museum, Asterisk Gallery, Adobe Books, Incline Gallery, and Z Space.
 Students have access to their own camera and develop film themselves, making prints during darkroom time at Rayko Photo Center.

-The Photo I class meets Saturday afternoons at Rayko.
+*The Photo class meets certain Saturday afternoons at Rayko.

 With a 35mm camera in hand, your stories are revealed!
 In this class you learn to use 35mm film cameras to take meaningful and memorable black & white photos.
 On Saturdays, you’ll spend the afternoon at Rayko Photo Center to develop your photographs in professional darkroom.